Planning permission granted to transform iconic 133-year-old landmark into an arts, entertainment, events and creative business quarter.

 A £1bn project to turn Olympia London into a world-leading cultural hub has been approved by planners.
 YOO Capital and Deutsche Finance International – which own the historic exhibition centre – submitted plans to Hammersmith & Fulham Council last summer to turn the 14-acre site into a destination with leading hotels and restaurants, plus performance venues and state-of-the-art office space.

 Award-winning practices Heatherwick Studio and SPPARC are leading on the design and implementation of the project, which will also see 2.5 acres of new public space created.
-The transformation will begin from next year, with the first tenants moving in by 2023.
-YOO Capital and Deutsche Finance International are in advanced talks with some of the biggest names in entertainment and hospitality about taking space on the enhanced site and will announce the first commercial partners in the spring.
+The transformation is set to begin in 2020, with the first tenants expected to move in by 2023.
+YOO Capital and Deutsche Finance International are in advanced talks with some of the biggest names in entertainment and hospitality about taking space on the enhanced site.

 The project will create more than 3,000 new construction jobs over the next five years in addition to approximately 5,400 new jobs for the borough when it is completed.
 It will also bring in an extra £9m per year in consumer spending to Hammersmith & Fulham.